 - C. Active pay status is defined as hours actually worked, paid sick leave, vacation leave, and authorized paid holidays.
-Vacation credits are not earned while an employee is in inactive service such as leaves of absence, disciplinary suspensions, etc. - D. Additional vacation leave is not accrued through the accumulation of paid overtime. - E. Vacation scheduling is subject to the approval of the Appointing Authority. - F. Generally, vacation shall be taken by an employee within the twelve (12) month period following the employee's anniversary date.
+Vacation credits are not earned while an employee is in inactive service such as leaves of absence, disciplinary suspensions, etc. - D. Additional vacation leave is not accrued through the accumulation of paid overtime. - E. Vacation scheduling is subject to the approval of the Appointing Authority.
+The County may revoke approval of the use of time if required for operational reasons. - F. Generally, vacation shall be taken by an employee within the twelve (12) month period following the employee's anniversary date.
 No vacation leave shall be accumulated or carried over which is in excess of the employee's accrual for one (1) year.